desarrolla2/RSSClientBundle/README.md

 ## Coming soon

 * This client only was tested with RSS2.0 other format not guaranteed.
 * This client provide APC cache.
-We like to provide APC configuration soon.
+Configuration time, and cache provider will be ready soon.